-Note: I wrote this piece for the IABCLA blog on the chapter’s website.
-I serve as the group’s vice president/president-elect.
+Note: I wrote this piece on team building for the IABCLA chapter blog.
+I serve as the

 “The purpose of a seminar is to take time to step back, to reflect, to get to know each other, to identify problems, priorities, goals, and plans,” he said.
 “For most of my career, it’s been my job to bring people together, to communicate, to help others collaborate more effectively and help folks reach their potential.”